-System owners MUST ensure the development, maintenance and implementation of complete, accurate and up to date SRMPs, SecPlans and SOPs for systems under their ownership.
+System owners MUST ensure the development, maintenance and implementation of complete, accurate and up to date Information Security documentation for systems under their ownership.
 Such actions MUST be documented.
 See Section 16.5 - Event Logging and Auditing.

 3.4.10.C.02.
 Control: System Classification(s): All Classifications; Compliance: MUST